Federal Communications Commission: Modernization of the FCC's information technology systems

 David A. Bray joined the commission in 2013 as chief information officer and quickly announced goals of modernizing the FCC's legacy information technology (IT) systems, citing 200 different systems for only 1750 people a situation he found "perplexing".
 These efforts later were documented in a 2015 Harvard Case Study.
 In 2017, Christine Calvosa replaced Bray as the acting CIO of FCC.

 2023 reorganization and Space Bureau establishment

-On January 4, 2023, the FCC voted unanimously to create a newly-formed Space Bureau and Office of International Affairs within the agency, replacing the existing International Bureau.
+On January 4, 2023, the FCC voted unanimously to create a newly formed Space Bureau and Office of International Affairs within the agency, replacing the existing International Bureau.
 FCC chairwoman Jessica Rosenworcel explained that the move was done to improve the FCC's "coordination across the federal government" and to "support the 21st-century satellite industry."
-The decision to establish the Space Bureau was reportedly done to improve the agency's capacity to regulate space internet services.
+The decision to establish the Space Bureau was reportedly done to improve the agency's capacity to regulate Satellite Internet access.
+The new bureau officially launched on April 11, 2023.

+FCC Review of Rules on Network Mergers (2025-present)

+On September 30, 2025, The FCC launched a new review of its media ownership limits, amid broadcasters’ lobbying push to modernize the restrictions in the face of competition from tech giants.
+The agency voted to take public comment, including on a rule that limits a company from owning more than two stations in a market, and a restriction on mergers between any two of the four major broadcast networks.

+On November 19, 2025, FCC Chairman Brendan Carr announced a review of the relationships between broadcast networks and their affiliates, calling into question contractural restrictions that penalize stations for pre-empting shows and those that prevent them from airing rival programming.
+The FCC will take comments on a host of issues, rooted in Carr’s belief that networks have gained too much leverage at the expense of local stations.
+He wrote on X, “The FCC has an obligation to ensure that local broadcast TV stations meet their public interest obligations.
+Yet National Programmers operating out of New York & Hollywood are reportedly preventing those broadcasters from serving their local communities—including by punishing them for exercising their right to preempt national programming.”